 In C, variables are always statically (or lexically) scoped.
-Binding of x inside f() to global variable x is defined at compile time and not dependent on who is calling it.
-Hence, output for the above program will be 0.
+The binding of x inside f() to global variable x is defined at compile time and not dependent on who is calling it.
+Hence, the output for the above program will be 0.

-On a side note, Perl supports both dynamic ans static scoping.
-Perl’s keyword “my” defines a statically scoped local variable, while the keyword “local” defines dynamically scoped local variable.
-So in Perl, similar (see below) program will print 1.
+On a side note, Perl supports both dynamic and static scoping.
+Perl’s keyword “my” defines a statically scoped local variable, while the keyword “local” defines a dynamically scoped local variable.
+So in Perl, a similar (see below) program will print 1.

 Please write comments if you find any of the above answers/explanations incorrect.